Kathu district

 Kathu (กะทู้, [kā.tʰúː]) is a district (amphoe) of Phuket province, Thailand.
 The district is in the west of Phuket Island.
 It borders Thalang to the north, Mueang Phuket to the east and south, and the Andaman Sea to the west.

 Geography

 Kathu is the district which includes the tourist beach of Patong.
 Kamala Beach to the north is much less developed.

 History

 On 5 December 1938 the district was downgraded to a minor district (king amphoe) and became a subordinate of Mueang Phuket district.
 It was upgraded to a full district again on 10 December 1959.

-During the King Mongkut (Rama IV)'s regin in early Rattanakosin period, Kathu has experienced tragedy when two Chinese triad gangs were killed here.
-Mueang Phuket gangsters has lured Kathu gangsters to eat here and seize the opportunity to burn them alive, 413 people were killed and only one survived.
-Nowadays, a shrine has been established to dedicate to them, named Tong Yong Su (忠勇祠; pinyin: zhōngyǒng cí), which means "the shrine of courageous and upright ancestors".
+During the reign of King Mongkut (Rama IV) in the early Rattanakosin period, Kathu suffered a tragedy when two rival Chinese triad gangs were killed here.
+Gangsters from Mueang Phuket lured members of the Kathu gang to a meal, seizing the opportunity to burn them alive.
+A total of 413 people were killed, with only one survivor.
+Today, a shrine named Tong Yong Su (忠勇祠; pinyin: zhōngyǒng cí), meaning "the shrine of courageous and upright ancestors", stands in their memory.
+Uniquely, it is the only Chinese shrine in Thailand without statues or effigies, instead containing only the spirit tablets of those who perished.